rancher/tfp-automation/tests/registries/README.md

     registryName: ""                              # REQUIRED (authenticated registry only)
     registryPassword: ""                          # REQUIRED (authenticated registry only)
     registryUsername: ""                          # REQUIRED (authenticated registry only)
+    ecrPassword: ""                               # REQUIRED (ecr registry only)
+    ecrUsername: ""                               # REQUIRED (ecr registry only)
+    ecrURI: ""                                    # REQUIRED (ecr registry only)
+    ecrAMI: ""                                    # REQUIRED (ecr registry only) - with Amazon ECR Credential Helper
 ```

 Before running, be sure to run the following commands: